-Come see us at the connection house, where PEOPLE DISCOVER MORE JOY AND MEANING IN THEIR LIVES THROUGH CONNECTIONS WITH OTHERS
+we’re committed to helping individuals and families DISCOVER MORE JOY AND MEANING IN THEIR LIVES THROUGH CONNECTIONS WITH OTHERS.

 Current clinical models make communication among professionals difficult or nearly impossible, despite the obvious advantages of having specialists from different disciplines working together.
-That's why the CFC's connection-based model is based on providing more comprehensive services for families, with independent professionals ranging from psychotherapy to parent education to neuropsychological assessments, from physical health and educational therapy to occupational therapy, and more.
-Our independent therapists meet weekly to learn together and work in an integrated manner, which allows us to assimilate various approaches and better assess, understand, and address the challenges facing the whole child and the whole family.
+That's why the CFC's connection-based model is based on providing more comprehensive services, with independent professionals ranging from psychotherapy to couples therapy, from parent education to neuropsychological assessments, from physical health and educational therapy to occupational therapy, speech and language therapy, and more.
+Our practitioners meet weekly to learn together and work in an integrated manner, which allows us to assimilate various approaches and better assess, understand, and address the challenges facing the whole person and the whole family.

 brain, mind, relationships

-The various professionals at the CFC approach with curiosity a child’s problematic behaviors and struggles in order to set aside assumptions or diagnoses that can get in the way of seeing what the child’s behavior is communicating.
-Many behaviors are a child’s best attempt at adapting; they are showing us that they need better strategies to navigate their world.
-Behavior and reactivity are communication, showing us the areas in which kids need skill-building.
-Looking through the behavior and viewing the nervous system from many different perspectives is essential to creating a plan of action to change a child’s brain and alter how they function in the world—allowing them to be free to be themselves and free to just be kids.
+The various professionals at the CFC approach with curiosity a person’s problematic behaviors and struggles in order to set aside assumptions or diagnoses that can get in the way of seeing what the child’s behavior is communicating.
+Many behaviors are a child’s or adult’s best attempt at adapting; they are showing us that they need better strategies to navigate their world.
+Behavior and reactivity are communication, showing us the areas in which kids and adults need skill-building.
+Looking through the behavior and viewing the nervous system from many different perspectives is essential to creating a plan of action to change a person’s brain and alter how they function in the world—allowing them to be free to be themselves.

 At the Center for Connection, we strive to be completely and utterly intentional with every individual, and with every family, we work with.
 We strive for the highest quality in our approach as we help individuals and families go beyond merely surviving and move toward thriving.